IainMF/Mens_Rights_NZ/Discrimination/discriminatory_laws.md

 Thirdly, journalists reporting on female perpetrated sexual assaults cannot call them rapes.

 Fourthly, rapists are stigmatised for their crimes.
 The stigma is not so great for sexual assault, which means male and female perpetrators do not experience the same stigma.

+The *Law and Order Committee* has stated:

+> The term "rape" carries powerful and specific connotations, and is commonly used to refer to an abhorrent sexual crime against women deserving of significant punishment.

 ### History of rape law
 The _Criminal Code Bill 1886_ defines "Rape is the act of a male person, not under the age of fourteen years, having carnal knowledge of a woman who is not his wife" without her consent.